 Engaging your staff

-Staff who are involved in the decision making of the improvement initiative are more likely to be fully engaged and will expect, adapt to and welcome the changes.
+Staff who are involved in the decision making of the improvement initiative are more likely to be fully engaged and will come to expect, adapt to and welcome the changes.

 We see operations management as the engine room of success.
 Having good data on which to base decisions, manage workflow and make plans is a vital component of success.
 Making it visible, even more so.

 Performance targets are a traditional way of managing outputs, but their effectiveness can vary significantly.
+These can be cheated and often lead t people trying to outdo each other rather to the do the right time every time.
 We prefer to use data analysis to inform a discussion with staff to design measures that reflect their work and then, over time, understand how we can find ways, together, to improve productivity.

 Here are some case studies to outline how we work.